giantswarm/rfc/cluster-app-values-schema/README.md

 Numeric properties (type `number`, `integer`):

 - Restrict the values range using `minimum` or `exclusiveMaximum` and `maximum` or `exclusiveMaximum`.
-- Use `multipleOf` if the value must be a multiple of a certain number.
+- Use `multipleOf` if the value has to be a multiple of a certain number.

 Example: